JLRulli/Lament/Documentation/index.md

 Welcome to the Lament project documentation.
 This Obsidian vault contains all game design documentation, technical specifications, and project planning materials.

+**Lament** is a 2D side-scrolling platformer-shooter where every healing choice hurts your companion and every boss was once human.
+Navigate surreal fantasy worlds, master magic-based combat, and face the emotional weight of mercy and sacrifice.

 ---

 ## Quick Links